dsnyder10/HMM-Annotation-Tools/HMM-Annotation-Tools.md

 **Biopython**

-You should install Biopython for optimal use.
+You should install Biopython before using HMMER and HHSuite.

 ```pip install biopython```